 This document presents the Sediment and Erosion Management Plan (the Plan).
 The purpose of this Plan is to provide consolidated information on the management and monitoring of potential areas subjected to erosion.
-This is accomplished by presenting first a review of the potential effects of total suspended solids (TSS) and turbidity, the Federal guidelines and the Licence requirements, followed by the periods and type of activities subjected to erosion, and the specific monitoring and mitigating measures.
+This is accomplished by presenting first a review of the potential effects of total suspended solids (TSS) and turbidity, the Federal guidelines and the licence requirements, followed by the periods and type of activities subjected to erosion, and the specific monitoring and mitigating measures.

-The Plan was developed in accordance with the Licence and the NIRB Project Certificate No.006 (Term and Condition 28)., The Plan was developed to prevent or minimize the effects of destabilization and erosion that may occur due to Mine activities.
-The plan also details sediment control plans to prevent and/or mitigate sediment loading into surface water within the Mine area.
+As per Nunavut Impact Review Board (NIRB) Meliadine Project Certificate No.006 Term and Condition 28, the Sediment and Erosion Management Plan should be developed to prevent or minimize the effects of destabilization and erosion that may occur due to Mine activities.
+The plan should also detail sediment control plans to prevent and/or mitigate sediment loading into surface water within the Mine area.